 - 3 1/2 cups vegetable broth

-Place all ingredients except parmesan cheese in large stock pot
+- Place all ingredients (except parmesan cheese) in a large stock pot

-Reduce to a low simmer and keep covered
+- Reduce to a low simmer and keep covered, stirring occasionally